-j.
-Develop, record, periodically assess, and modify as needed, measurable goals; and k.
-Select appropriate IDDE BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP.
+- j.
+Develop, record, periodically assess, and modify as needed, measurable goals; and

 These elements are covered in the Town of Macedon's Individual MS4 Annual Report and the Ontario-Wayne Stormwater Coalition's combined Annual Report that is submitted to the DEC.